 Hormonal imbalance is one of the most common causes of hot flashes, especially in patients in the perimenopause stage.
 This can lead to hot flashes, weight problems, health concerns, lack of energy, and several other such issues.
 Around 75% of the perimenopausal women experience hot flashes, and over 30% of them feel that these impact their quality of life significantly.
 Serious incidences can happen 4 to 5 times in an hour or around 30 times a day, which can cause a lot of stress.
 Fluctuations in estrogen levels often cause hot flashes.
 It can affect the area of the brain that regulates temperature, which leads to flashes.

 Fortunately, there are ways to manage hormonal imbalance and get back on track with your health.
 It might require lifestyle changes, dietary changes, exercise, medicines, and even natural remedies.

 If you experience menopausal symptoms, it is a good idea to consult a Naturopathic Doctor for help.
 They won’t just recommend the best lifestyle changes, but will also provide mental support.
 We have worked with several middle-aged women and understand their physiology well.
 Our experts will take the time to understand your medical history and recommend treatments that work.
 A healthy and active lifestyle can mitigate many symptoms of menopause, including flashes.

 Do you want more information about solutions for hot flashes, contact our Naturopathic Doctor and learn how she could help you with menopause related symptoms.
-You can call us at 647-931-8108 or use this contact us form.
+Also we Provide Massage therapy in North York Area You can call us at 647-931-8108 or use this contact us form.